-Every kid needs a place to hideout and play.
+Every kid needs a place to hide out and play.
 Though outdoor games are fun, it’s always good to play inside every once in a while.
 Turning the attic into a hideout room for your child would be extremely beneficial in this case.
 You can add some shelves and cupboards to store board games and video games and set up a video game console in the room.
+You can also consider getting an attic fan cover, in case yours don’t have any already.
+Because during winters, it’s going to be a blessing to keep the cold drafts at bay.
 Throw in a bed/couch and a couple of bean bags and the hideout room is open for use!

 Your Own Office

 If you work at home or are planning on working from home, don’t stress about using any other rooms in your house.
-With your attic, you have more than enough space for your desk, chairs and other office materials.
+With your attic, you have more than enough space for your desk (or why not treat yourself to one of the stunning antique desks available online?), chairs and other office materials.
 If you want to liven up the office space a little bit, you can throw in a few artificial trees and artificial floral arrangements to give your office space a beautiful aesthetic.
 Beats a cramped up cubicle any day!

 If you are an avid reader who lives their life through the pages of a book, this would sound like heaven on earth to you.
 Add lots of shelves with your favorite books and relax on your couch in the comfort of your attic-turned-library.
 Be sure to keep a skylight for ample reading light and add some artificial plants and trees to make the space more comfortable for you.